Achieving Goals using Reward Shaping and Curriculum Learning: Abstract

 \section{Abstract}

-Real-time control for robotics is a popular research area in the reinforcement learning (RL) community.
+Real-time control for robotics is a popular research area in the reinforcement learning community.
 Through the use of techniques such as reward shaping, researchers have managed to train online agents across a multitude of domains.
-Despite these advances, solving goal-oriented tasks still require complex architectural changes or heavy constraints to be placed on the problem.
-To address this issue, recent works have explored how curriculum learning can be used to separate a complex task into sequential sub-goals, hence enabling the learning of a problem that may otherwise be too difficult to learn from scratch.
-In this article, we present how curriculum learning, reward shaping, and a high number of efficiently parallelized environments can be coupled together to solve the problem of multiple cube stacking. \hlpink{Finally, we extend the best configuration identified on a higher complexity environment with differently shaped objects.}
+Despite these advances, solving goal-oriented tasks still requires complex architectural changes or hard constraints to be placed on the problem.
+In this article, we solve the problem of stacking multiple cubes by combining curriculum learning, reward shaping, and a high number of efficiently parallelized environments.
+We introduce two curriculum learning settings that allow us to separate the complex task into sequential sub-goals, hence enabling the learning of a problem that may otherwise be too difficult.
+We focus on discussing the challenges encountered while implementing them in a goal-conditioned environment.
+Finally, we extend the best configuration identified on a higher complexity environment with differently shaped objects. \keywords{reinforcement learning, curriculum learning, reward shaping, robotics}